Globus default directory

-If you point Globus to a cluster endpoint where you have an account, it will open a single panel pointing to the path of your home-directory there, displayed as '
+If you point Globus to an Endpoint where you have an account, it will open a single panel pointing to the path of your home-directory there, displayed as '

-/nesi/nobackup filesystem for globus file-transfers and sharing (which we'll cal the nobackup filesystem henceforth) is
+/nesi/nobackup filesystem for Globus file-transfers and sharing (which we'll call the nobackup filesystem henceforth) is

 - not backed up

 Every project has a large quota on the

 /nesi/nobackup filesystem for a short period of time.

 As the filesystem becomes full, files will be deleted according to their age.
 Move your files off the nobackup filesystem if you want a persistent copy of them.
 See the NeSI documentation on filesystems for more information.

 - if transferring files off the cluster, move/copy files onto